-- A grade of B [3.0] or higher is required in all upper division social work classes.
+- A grade of B- [2.7] or higher is required in all upper division social work classes.

-- Applicants must have completed their BSW within five years of enrollment in this MSW program or eight years if the applicant has been working full time in the field of social worker since receiving their undergraduate degree.
+- Applicants must have completed their BSW within five years of enrollment in this MSW program.
+This limit may be extended if the applicant has been working full time in the field of social work since receiving their undergraduate degree.
 Individuals applying for advanced standing must submit a copy of their senior practicum evaluation and any other supporting documents (such as information related to terms spent overseas, in urban or rural settings, or a copy of a research project) that can establish their competency to begin graduate study.

 - It is preferred that applicants have one full year of social work employment, one year of voluntary service in a human services setting (e.g., VISTA, MCC, AmeriCorps), or an overseas experience by the time they matriculate.
-Applicants need to submit an employment/volunteer form and a letter of reference from their on-site supervisor with their application materials.3
+Applicants need to submit a letter of reference from their on-site supervisor with their application materials.

 Other options for students not qualified for advanced standing:

-- Applicants who are recent graduates of a baccalaureate program accredited by CSWE but do not meet all of the program's requirements for advanced standing may request to meet with the Program Director to develop an individualized study plan.
+- Applicants who are recent graduates of a baccalaureate program accredited by CSWE but do not meet all of the program's requirements for advanced standing may request to meet with the Program Director.

 How to Apply

-In order to complete your admissions file, please review the files linked below.
-Please return the forms that indicate that they need to be returned to the Department of Social Work at NNU.
+In order to complete your admission file, please review below.
+Please return the forms that indicate they need to be returned to either mswinfo(at)nnu.edu or the Graduate Admissions Dept., Attn: Marilyn Holly, Northwest Nazarene University, 623 S. University Blvd., Nampa, ID 83686.
 If you have questions about these forms, please contact us.

 - Personal Statement Guidelines

-To help make your application process to the Master of Social Work program as easy as possible, you can download a letter of introduction with instructions and an admissions checklist.
-All the above forms are included in the paper Application Packet.
+To help track your application process to the Master of Social Work program you can download an Admission Checklist.